ongyuann/ongyuann.github.io/_posts/2021-05-06-a-post-mortem.md

 1032 - still trying other vectors
 1034 - noticed potential rce vector - but probably required admin rights, and i didn't have that yet
 1036 - still trying other vectors
-1054 - inserted console debug function into PHP source code, got PHP console debugging online
+1054 - inserted console debug function into source code, got console debugging online
 1055 - figured out how the password reset link looked like
 1058 - confirmed the password reset actually works
 1115 - went full analysis mode on password reset